wri/trazo/README.md

   --year-field crop_year
 ```

+After you have these grids, open the grids and your field boundaries in your preferred geometry editing software; ArcPro, QGIS, Collect Earth Online, etc. Fill in ALL fields within each chip.
+If you do not fill in all fields, you must use presence-only labels, which weights the background (non-fields) and the unlabeled fields with the value '3'.
+These values are excluded when calculating loss during fine-tuning/training.

 ### 1B Creating harvest/planting images for every grid

 Produce two 4 band chips per AOI: a planting window and a harvest window.
 Selection uses SOS and EOS rasters to target month ranges and prioritizes low cloud cover at the chip level.